jordipons/AudioSetOntologyTree/README.md

 Project done in collaboration with Xavier Favory, Eduardo Fonseca and Frederic Font.

 ## Usage
 Open `index.html` in your browser!
-It requires the following files next to it: `ASO.html5.json` (the AudioSet Ontology formatted properly) and `d3.v3.min.js` (D3 library for visualizations).
+It requires the following files next to it: `ASO.html5.json` (the AudioSet Ontology properly formatted) and `d3.v3.min.js` (D3 library for visualizations).

 In case `ASO.html5.json` is not available:
 1. Open `/AudioSetOntologyTree/preprocessing/` folder.
 It contains: `ASO.json` (AudioSet Ontology as in https://github.com/audioset/ontology) and `preprocessing.py` (python file for properly formatting the AudioSet Ontology).